peter-yanase/obsidian-advanced-ruby/README.md

 ## Features

 - Fast and efficient parsing
-- Skips code blocks automatically
+- Code block skipping
 - Command to wrap selected text in ruby syntax or insert an empty wrapper
 - Context menu option for wrapping selected text
 - Command to convert between Markdown and HTML ruby syntaxes
 - Touch support for mobile
-- Granular style customization via the [Obsidian Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings) (supports up to two layers)
+- Granular style customization via the [Obsidian Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings) (up to two layers)
-- Non‑destructive rendering
+- Non-destructive rendering
 - Support for complex nested markup
 - Intuitive UI

 ## How to Use

-- Use the wrapper command to wrap selected text or insert an empty wrapper.
-You can also use the context menu, or simply write ruby markup manually.
+- Use the wrapper command to wrap the selected text or insert an empty wrapper.
+You can also use the context menu to wrap seleted text.
+Alternatively, write ruby markup manually.
-- Ruby annotations render in reading and editing modes, but not in source mode.
-Ruby inside code blocks or inline code will not render.
+- The plugin will render ruby in reading and editing mode but not in source mode.
+Ruby in code blocks or inline code will not render.
-- To edit an existing ruby annotation, click on it or move the cursor into it using the left and right arrow keys.
+- To edit existing annotation, click on it or step into it with the left and right arrow keys.
-- If smart arrows are enabled, the cursor will jump over ruby annotations without unwrapping them.
+- If smart arrows are enabled, the cursor will jump over ruby without unwrapping them.
 Press the arrow key in the opposite direction after a jump to edit the skipped annotation.
 You can disable smart arrows if you prefer ruby to unwrap on cursor contact.
-(Note: smart arrows may slightly slow cursor movement.)
+(Note: smart arrows slightly slow cursor movement.)
 - If the note contains any Markdown ruby, the conversion command will convert them to HTML.
-If the note contains only HTML ruby, the command will convert all of them to Markdown ruby.
+If the note contains only HTTML ruby, the command will convert all of them to Markdown ruby.

 <img src="./assets/sample.png">